If you have ever had a disappointing ragù and want an excellent recipe for a rich, flavoured-packed version, then look no further.

 Don’t panic about the amount of butter!

-There might seem to be a lot of butter, but this recipe makes a large amount of sauce so each serving has a relatively small amount of butter.
+There might seem to be a lot of butter, but as this recipe makes a large amount of sauce, each serving has a relatively small amount of butter.

-Recipe: the finest Italian ragu – serves 10 generously
+Recipe: my ultimate Italian ragù – serves 10 generously

 - 250g unsalted butter (yes 250g, but this does serve 10!)

-- 2 large onions, peeled and cut into rough chunks
+- 2 large onions, peeled and finely chopped

-- 3 large carrots, peeled and coarsely chopped
+- 3 large carrots, peeled and finely chopped

-- 3 sticks of celery, trimmed and cut into rough chunks
+- 3 sticks of celery, trimmed and finely chopped

 - 500g minced pork (about 5-10% fat)